Dustin J. Sleesman

 Newark, DE 19716

 Dustin J. Sleesman is an Assistant Professor of Management at the Alfred Lerner College of Business and Economics at the University of Delaware.
-He received his Ph.D. from Michigan State University and his B.S. and B.A. from The Ohio State University.
+He received a Ph.D. from Michigan State University and a B.S. and B.A. from The Ohio State University.

 - Ph.D. - Organizational Behavior & Human Resource Management, Michigan State University, 2012

 - B.S. - Business Administration, The Ohio State University, 2007

 - B.A. - Psychology, The Ohio State University, 2007

 - Sleesman, D. J. & Conlon, D. E. (forthcoming).
 Encouraging prosocial decisions: The role of fairness salience and uncertainty.
 Journal of Behavioral Decision Making.